velveteer/hermes/README.md

 > You are working with stable JSON APIs which have a consistent layout and JSON dialect.

-With this in mind, `Data.Hermes.FromJSON` instances can potentially decode Haskell types faster than traditional `Data.Aeson.FromJSON` instances, especially in cases where you only need to decode a subset of the document.
+With this in mind, `Data.Hermes` parsers can potentially decode Haskell types faster than traditional `Data.Aeson.FromJSON` instances, especially in cases where you only need to decode a subset of the document.
+This is because `Data.Aeson.FromJSON` must convert the entire document into a DOM, which means memory increases linearly with the input size.
+The On Demand API does not have this constraint because it iterates over the JSON string in memory without parsing the entire document up front.

 ## Usage

 This library does _not_ offer a Haskell API over the entire simdjson On Demand API.
-It currently binds only to what is needed for writing `FromJSON` instances.
-If your Haskell type has an instance of `Data.Hermes.FromJSON`, then you can decode a strict `ByteString` with `decode` and `decodeWith`.
+It currently binds only to what is needed for writing basic decoders.
+You can see the benchmarks for example usage.
+All parsers operate in `IO` and will re-throw errors from the underlying simdjson calls.

 ## Benchmarks
 The benchmarks are testing full decoding of a large-ish (12 MB) JSON array of objects, and then a partial decoding of Twitter status objects to highlight the on-demand benefits.